diannemurphy/diannemurphy.github.io/_posts/2023-09-03-quinta-essentia.markdown

 ---

+Mercurius rides upon and harnesses animal force whilst two eagles fly, in opposite directions, around the globe to signify strength, freedom and bravery: in our female form we are the fifth element.
+Cyclical Moon signposts intuition and reproductive ability and the dove affords peace and succour.
-In our female form we are the fifth element: alchemical symbolism depicts the inherent power of women.
-She sits upon, and controls, animal force whilst two birds fly around the globe, signifying the act of completion.
-This image asks the viewer to appreciate the value of a woman’s role in child nurture and bonding and to realise its crucial place within society.
-The visual language of childhood imagery is employed to, hopefully, connect on a fundamental level and the colours used invoke the feeling of something ancient and enduring.
+This image asks the viewer to appreciate the value of a woman’s role in human creation, nurture and bonding and to realise its crucial place within society.
+The visual language of childhood imagery is employed to, hopefully, connect on a fundamental level and the colours used invoke the feeling of something antique.